Queenstown hotelier: 'the Americans are coming'

 Destination Queenstown chief executive Mat Woods said at Kiwi Link in the US there was "huge interest" in visiting New Zealand and, in particular, Queenstown.

-China was third with 13 per cent, followed by the UK (7 per cent).
+China was third with 13 per cent, followed by the UK (seven per cent).

 However, future demand from international markets would be constrained for the time being by airline connectivity and staffing issues.